rsms/rsm/README.md

-# rsm — rsms's smol machine
+# RSM — rsms's smol machine

 Virtual computer

 Project goals:
-1. learn, have fun -- simlicity
+1. learn, have fun -- simplicity
 2. substrate, a thing to make other thing on
 3. longevity -- I want to be able to run a (multimedia) program in 10+ years